-A randomised controlled trial comparing gradual vs. immediate removal of orthosis following clinical union of traumatic cervical spinal injuries
+A randomised controlled trial comparing gradual vs. immediate removal or orthosis following clinical union of traumatic cervical spinal injuries in relation to activity limitation and participation restriction measures.

 - Conditions